dealmetoday/store_dealme.today/README.md

 TODO:
 1. Opacity of background either in code or image editor

-2. Text colour from grey to darker
+2. ~~Text colour from grey to darker~~

+3. Login / Profile page broken

+4. Reduce size of website